SIMPLE | COST EFFECTIVE | COMPLIANT

 "PIGGYBACKING"

 All political subdivisions, government entities, or associations as defined in Idaho Code §67-2327 are eligible to receive LGC’s pricing.
 Idaho's formal competitive RFP requirements and reciprocity status also meet the requirements of other US states which allow out of state cooperative piggybacking.
+Additionally, LGC's use of the lead public agency model is compliant in states which require piggybacking contracts to have originated with a public agency.

 Not located in Idaho?
 No Problem.